MoSummers-dy/Dotify/README.md

 Date: 4/23/2020

 ## App Description
 Dotify is an Android Music app which users can listen to music on the cloud.
 It displays a list of songs with a mini player at the bottom.
 The mini player shows the title and artist that the user has chosen.
 Users can also shuffle the list of songs with the shuffle button.
-Once the user has decide on a particular song, they can view more detailed information such as number of plays on another screen.
+Once the user has decide on a particular song, they can view more detailed information such as the number of plays on another screen.

 ## Extra Credits Attempted
 - Show a stock Android back arrow button, ←, in the Header/Toolbar of Activity B. When clicked, it navigation back to SongListActivity (+.25)